The double gamma function and Vladimir Alekseevsky: Alekseevsky's work, 1888-89

-Alekseevsky does not develop further theory of such functions, but in \S17-19 discusses some generalities of function theory related to the Weierstrass factorization theorem.
+Alekseevsky does not develop a further theory of such functions, but in \S17-19 he discusses some generalities of function theory related to the Weierstrass factorization theorem.
 Namely, he considers arbitrary products of the form